Satin vs. Semi-Gloss Cabinets: How to Select the Right Finish

 • If durability and simple clean-up are essential in your home, semi-gloss is hard to beat.
 It works particularly well for cooks, growing families, or homes where the kitchen gets a lot of daily action.

-• Blending both finishes is also an option: For example, some homeowners use semi-gloss on lower cabinets for extra durability, while choosing satin for upper cabinets or pantries to soften the effect visually.
+• Blending both finishes is also an option.
+For example, some homeowners use semi-gloss on lower cabinets for extra durability, while choosing satin for upper cabinets or pantries to soften the effect visually.

 Aim to view large finish samples in your own kitchen if possible—light conditions and adjacent materials can drastically change how cabinet sheens look and feel.
+If in doubt, remember that satin is the "safer" choice.

 Visualizing your cabinet finishes with Renovation Studio